Xanderyeng/sturdy-docker/readme.md

 <pre>
 sites:
   sandbox:
+    provision: false
     host: sandbox.test
 </pre>
-To begin, all you will need to do is the following
+To begin, all you will need to do is the following change the provision to true and
 <pre>
-make initial-setup
+make
 </pre>

 ## Create Certificates